+Tesla optimistic despite new record loss

-Tesla optimistic despite record loss
+Tesla remains optimistic despite another record loss

-Tesla said it will be profitable in the second half of the year if it can make 5,000 Model 3 cars every week.
+Tesla said it will be profitable in the second half of 2018 - but only if it can make 5,000 Model 3 cars every week.

 Reaching that goal is in doubt given the electric car maker produced just 2,270 in the last week of April.